Anello-Photonics/docs-A1/docs/getting_started_maritimeins.rst

 Install `QGroundControl <https://qgroundcontrol.com/>`_ software onto your laptop or computer

-Connect the Maritime INS to computer using either the RS232 serial to USB or ethernet
+Connect the Maritime INS to computer using ethernet

 Change ethernet IP address on host computer to "192.168.0.2" and subnet mask to "255.255.255.0"